Getdeck/Getdeck.github.io/beiboot/installation.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/Getdeck/beiboot/main/operator/manifests/beiboot.yaml
 ```
+Please notice the following requirements:
-(You will need the appropriate permissions apply all resources from this file in the cluster)
+* You will need the appropriate permissions apply all resources from this file in the cluster
+* The cluster must provide Kubernetes API in version >=1.22

 This following components are created from the file:
 * a _namespace_ called `getdeck`